Best Practices for Creating SEO-friendly URLs

 • There are certain exceptions to the general rule that web servers regard lowercase and uppercase URLs equally.

-• Technically, everything in a URL that comes after the hostname (domain) is case-sensitive, and some dedicated servers will handle it that way.
+• Technically, everything in a URL that comes after the hostname (domain) is case-sensitive, and some dedicated servers handle it accordingly.

-• Use lowercase URLs at all times to be on the safe side and prevent any duplicate content concerns.
+• Always use lowercase URLs to be on the safe side and prevent any duplicate content concerns.

 9. Replace Spaces with Hyphens

 Use hyphens to make the URL more visually appealing.
-These days, having a clickable URL is essential if you want more organic traffic and higher ranks.
+These days, having a clickable URL is essential if you want to drive more organic traffic and achieve higher rankings.
 Google also recommends using hyphens in URLs.

 10. Finish Your URL Slug with a Trailing Slash (optional)